IlanB94/leetCode/README.md

 A subsequence of a string is a new string that is formed from the original string by deleting some (can be none) of the characters without disturbing the relative positions of the remaining characters. (i.e., "ace" is a subsequence of "abcde" while "aec" is not).

 # 50. MyPow
 Implement pow(x, n), which calculates x raised to the power n (i.e., xn).

+# 66. Plus One
+You are given a large integer represented as an integer array digits, where each digits[i] is the ith digit of the integer.
+The digits are ordered from most significant to least significant in left-to-right order.
+The large integer does not contain any leading 0's.

+Increment the large integer by one and return the resulting array of digits.